ankebremer/cv/index.md

 * Currently mentoring a student in the [Career Ready](https://careerready.org.uk/) program for 2022/2023
 * Coordinator of the Edinburgh Greenpeace group since 2016
 * Learning to play the harp
-* Volunteering in a local community project to grow a wildflower meadow and herb garden

 <!-- ### Footer